 Learn what it takes to have a successful career as an administrative medical assistant in the exciting and high-demand world of healthcare.

-Finally, we'll delve into the basics of keeping a medical office running smoothly—from ordering supplies to scheduling staff meetings and making travel arrangements.
+Finally, delve into the basics of keeping a medical office running smoothly—from ordering supplies to scheduling staff meetings and making travel arrangements.

 If you're organized, a "people person," and interested in a secure job in the healthcare field, a career as an administrative medical assistant may be just what you're looking for.
 This course will set you on the path to that career and help you determine which aspect of medical information management, such as patient contact or billing and coding, suits you best.